-Female Aggression and Domestic Abuse (FADA) is a one-to-one programme devised for women who are abusive or violent in the domestic setting.
-FADA is a holistic programme, designed in response to existing research, and can be used for all women who have committed offences related to violence and aggression.
+Female Awareness and Domestic Abuse (FADA) is a one-to-one programme devised for women who are abusive or violent in the domestic setting.
+FADA is a holistic programme, designed in response to existing research, victims of domestic abuse and cross-violence, and can be used for all women who have committed offences related to violence and aggression.

 Scroll down to read more.